 Welcome to the website of the Malaria in Pregnancy (MiP) Consortium.
-Since 2010 we have worked across 47 expert institutions worldwide, using standardised methods in sharing research data and information to address the issue of malaria infection during pregnancy.
+Between 2007 and 2017, a partnership of 47 expert institutions worldwide joined together in pursuit of a consensus research strategy to address the major research gaps in malaria infection during pregnancy.

 Malaria in pregnancy is responsible for as many as 100,000 children dying needlessly every year.
 In sub-Saharan Africa, where malaria is endemic in most countries, severe malaria accounts for approximately 10% of maternal deaths, suggesting that an estimated 25,000 maternal deaths could be prevented each year by improved control of malaria in pregnancy.

-The MiP consortium, led by the Liverpool School of Tropical Medicine, was established with an initial grant of $30 million from the Bill and Melinda Gates Foundation and throughout its original six-year term has been supported by the European Union and EDCTP along with other funders.
+The MiP consortium, led by the Liverpool School of Tropical Medicine (LSTM), was established with an initial grant of $31 million from the Bill and Melinda Gates Foundation with co-funding from the European and Developing Countries Clinical Trails Partnership (EDCTP) and the European Union along with other funders.

-Going forward the MiP Consortium within the IMPPACT project (EDCTP-funded) have worked to consolidate the Consortium’s research and put it into practice in partnership with the national malaria programmes and ministries of health.
-Work has already begun in Malawi, Mali and Kenya to implement policy changes to ensure that our research can be of benefit to those that need it most, and help to save the lives of mothers and their babies.
-Our ongoing collaboration with the Worldwide Antimalarial Resistance Network (WWARN) means that the information about our research is readily available to policy makers everywhere, providing a scientific evidence base for prevention strategies and ensuing pregnant women with malaria receive safe and effective malaria treatment.
+- Since 2017, several members of the MiP Consortium within the IMPPACT project (EDCTP-funded) have worked to consolidate the Consortium’s research and put it into practice in partnership with national malaria programmes and ministries of health.
+IMPPACT partners in the Gambia, Malawi, Mali and Kenya supported activities to ensure that our research can be of benefit to those that need it most and help to save the lives of mothers and their babies.
+LSTM’s ongoing collaboration with the Worldwide Antimalarial Resistance Network (WWARN) means that the information about our research is readily available to policy makers everywhere, providing a scientific evidence basis for prevention strategies and ensuring that pregnant women with malaria receive safe and effective malaria treatment.
 LSTM together with the IMPROVE partners is leading two new clinical trials funded by EDCTP of intermittent preventive therapy with dihydroartemisin-piperaquine as an alternative to the currently recommended drug, sulphadoxine-pyrimethamine, for the prevention of malaria in pregnancy in HIV-infected and uninfected pregnant women are currently underway in Kenya, Tanzania and Malawi.